What is Unlocator & Is It Safe For Streaming Content?

 We tried out the Live Chat and were greeted initially by a bot.
 However, within a few minutes we were handed over to a proper support person and they were able to answer our questions quickly, with in-depth information.

 You can also contact the support team via email.

 12. How Much is Unlocator?

-Unlocator has a free trial that doesn't require anything from you; just register and use the service for the next 7 days free-of-charge.
+Unlocator has a free trial that doesn't require any payment from you; just register and use the service for the first 7 days free-of-charge.
 Because you don't need a credit card for the free trial there is nothing to cancel afterward.

 In our opinion, Unlocator is well priced for the value it offers.
 You can choose Unlocator Smart DNS, in which case you will only access the streaming services.
 It has 4 packages:

 - $4.95/month for a monthly subscription